District History

 This building remained the middle school until 2003 when the current Sauk Rapids-Rice High School was constructed at 1835 Osauka Road NE, Sauk Rapids, MN.
 With the construction of the current high school, existing facilities were converted to accommodate student needs.

-Presently Hillside School houses our early childhood and adult education programs.
+Presently Hillside School houses our early childhood and Kids Club programs.
 Our three elementary schools, Pleasantview, Mississippi Heights and Rice, serve grades K–5.
-Sauk Rapids-Rice Middle School serves grades 6-8 and the High School facility continues to house grades 9-12.
+Sauk Rapids-Rice Middle School serves grades 6-8, Adult Education and Community Education and the High School facility continues to house grades 9-12.

 In the fall of 2023, Pleasantview Elementary received a new constructed building on its current and original site (1009 Sixth Ave N. Sauk Rapids, MN).
 It was important to the community that the new Pleasantiew Elementary School was located on the same block as the previous school and would accommodate the growing student population in the area.